top of page

 This mix contains several species of wildflower plugs which you can plant right into your lawn.
 Mow the lawn in the spring on a medium to high mower setting (if earlier blooms are desired, mow around the plugs).
 When the grass goes dormant in the heat of the summer, the flowers will burst forth.
 If the conditions are right (the grass is not too thick to outcompete the flowers), they will spread and create significant habitat.

 To facilitate the transition to alternative lawn, mow only in the early part of the season to control grass height.
-Do not fertilize; fertilizer forces grass growth which causes it to outcompete the flowers, can poison the insects you are trying to help, and contributes to surface and groundwater pollution.
+Do not fertilize; fertilizer forces grass growth which causes it to outcompete the flowers and contributes to surface and groundwater pollution.
 Do not use herbicides; they will kill the flowers.
 Do not use pesticides.
 Attracting pollinators and insect bird-food to your lawn is inconsistent with using lawn pesticides of any sort; pesticides kill the insects you need in your habitat.
 Water the plugs regularly when first planted and during drought the first year, then eliminate watering.
 Drought stress will reduce grass and promote the drought-tolerant wildflowers.

 This economical kit includes 38 plugs.
-Spacing depends on how quickly you would like them to fill in the space.
-If your lawn is fairly bare and you want flowers to take over quickly, you could do a 1 foot spacing, 38 square feet - a 4'x9.5' bed.
-If you just want to introduce a little habitat and are willing to wait longer for the flowers to expand, we recommend that the plants be spaced 2 to 3 feet apart, 152 or 342 square feet, respectively.
+Spacing depends is dependant on your preference.
+If your lawn is fairly bare and you want flowers to spread more quickly, you could do a 1 foot spacing, 38 square feet - a 4'x9.5' area.
+If you just want to introduce a little habitat and are willing to wait longer for the flowers to find the opportunity to expand, we recommend that the plants be spaced 2 to 3 feet apart, 152 or 342 square feet, respectively.
 This kit comes with planting tips.
 Each plant is individually tagged for identification.
 Depending on species availability, your kit may differ from the pictures.
 There are two mixes available, one for sun and one for shade.

 The sun lawn mix includes 5 or 6 plugs each of: